Thomas-Longworth/PeakPerformance-E-Commerce/README.md

 ### Navagation Bar

 The nav bar allows site users to signup/login/register and visit each page.
-It features a cart link on right side and drop down menus for account and admin
+It features a cart link on right side and drop-down menus for account and admin

 ![alt text](static/images/nav.JPG)